autorope/donkeycar/docs/guide/train_autopilot.md

 ## Train a model.
-* In the same terminal you can now run the training script on the latest tub by passing the full path to that tub as an argument.
+* In the same terminal you can now run the training script on the latest tub by passing the path to that tub as an argument.
+You can optionally pass path masks, such as ./data/* or ./data/tub_?_17-08-28 to gather multiple tubs.
+For example:
 ```bash
  python ~/d2/manage.py train --tub <tub folder names comma separated> --model ./models/mypilot
 ```
-Optionally you can pass no arguments for the tub, and then all tubs will be used.
+Optionally you can pass no arguments for the tub, and then all tubs will be used in the default data dir.
 ```bash
  python ~/d2/manage.py train --model ~/d2/models/mypilot
 ```